Do you know about bearded dragon skin conditions?

 Because this infection goes deeper than just the skin, your vet may need to provide systemic antifungal drugs, given orally or by injection.

-The vet may also suggest bloodwork, an x-ray, or ultrasound to rule out other serious internal illnesses.
+The vet may also suggest bloodwork, an x-ray, or an ultrasound to rule out other serious internal illnesses.

 What Is Mouth Rot?